 Authority; Consent.
 Each party represents to the other that it has the full right and authority to bind itself without the consent or approval of any other person or entity and that it has full power, capacity, authority, and legal right to execute and deliver this Lease and to perform all of its obligations hereunder.
 Landlord further represents and warrants that no consent of any lender or any other party is required for this Lease, or such consent has been obtained and evidence of same has been delivered to Tenant.

 No Joint Venture or Partnership.
 It is the express intention of both Landlord and Tenant that this Lease be considered a lease between Landlord and Tenant for all purposes, including federal and state tax purposes.
-Nothing in this Lease will be construed as creating a joint venture, partnership, tenancy-in-common, joint tenancy, financing, agency, or any relationship other than a landlord-tenant relationship between Landlord and Tenant, express or implied, including for federal and state tax purposes.
+Nothing in this Lease will be construed as creating a joint venture, partnership, tenancy-in-common, joint tenancy, financing (except as described in Addendum 2), agency, or any relationship other than a landlord-tenant relationship between Landlord and Tenant, express or implied, including for federal and state tax purposes.
 The parties will treat this Lease as a lease in their separate books and records and in any reports to any third party.

 Tax Treatment of Improvements.
 For federal tax purposes, the parties intend that Tenant will not be treated as recognizing gross income as a result of receiving any allowance from Landlord, to the maximum extent permitted under Legal Requirements.
 Consistent therewith, the parties intend that any “qualified lessee construction allowance” (as defined in section 110 of the Internal Revenue Code of 1986, as amended, and the Treasury regulations thereunder (the “section 110 rules”)) will qualify for the benefits accorded such allowances under the section 110 rules.
 The parties intend that any amount received in cash by Tenant from Landlord (or that is treated as a rent reduction) is, unless otherwise agreed to in writing by the parties, for the purpose of constructing or improving “qualified long-term real property” (as defined in the section 110 rules) for use in Tenant’s trade or business at the “retail space” (as defined in the section 110 rules), which constitutes the Premises subject to this Lease.
 With respect to any “qualified lessee construction allowance” (as defined in the section 110 rules), Landlord and Tenant will comply with the section 110 rules, including the expenditure, consistent treatment, and information reporting rules under Treasury regulations section 1.110-1(b)(4), (5) and -1(c).
 In addition, the parties agree that Landlord will be treated for all purposes, including tax purposes, as the owner of any improvements that were paid for with, or reimbursed by, an allowance (the “Landlord Percentage”) and Tenant will be treated for all purposes, including tax purposes, as the owner of any improvements to the extent that the cost for such improvements exceeds any allowance provided by Landlord or was otherwise paid for by Tenant (the “Tenant Percentage”).
 Unless required to adopt a contrary position as a result of an administrative or judicial proceeding, the parties agree to file all federal income tax returns in a manner consistent with, and to take no action inconsistent with, the intentions set forth in this paragraph.
 The parties will provide each other with such cooperation as is reasonably necessary to implement the intentions of this paragraph.